 such as Ultra-Sile Dry or Ultra-Sile Arable

-Where crop dry matters are greater than 28% DM or usage rates are low use a quality inoculant designed for improved face stability such as Ultra-Sile Premium, Ultra-Sile Dry or Ultra-Sile Arable.
+Where crop dry matters are greater than 28% DM or usage rates are low use a quality inoculant designed for improved face stability such as Ultra-Sile Dry, Ultra-Sile Premium, Ultra-Sile HiDri or Ultra-Sile Arable.

 Sheet immediately the pit is filled.
 All seams and edges must be airtight.
 Use gravel bags at edges and seams, bottom of the ramp and across the face.
 Tape the seams if necessary.
 Ideally do not open the clamp for at least 6 weeks.